na-na-hi/renget/archive/2f8so.md

 >Can Gore see underwater?
 Maybe they've never tried fresh fish before.
 Let's do [A] and break out the Grill!

 ["you can go on ahead Gore, i'm going to catch us some fish"]
-\>"Okay!, i'll find a big juicy one for both of us!"
-[they lower their body to the ground and sneak off into the forest so fast that you can only catch a glimpse of their shadowy miasma trail as they disappear]
+%darkgreen%\>"Okay!, i'll find a big juicy one for both of us!"%% [they lower their body to the ground and sneak off into the forest so fast that you can only catch a glimpse of their shadowy miasma trail as they disappear]
 [you turn your attention to the lakes edge, the still waters lull you into a trance, years of living on the coast has trained your body's muscle memory to superhuman levels]
 [you cast away your underarmor, boots and pants, letting the soft winds of nature kiss your toned form as you dive headfirst into the lake.]